 I’ve told Mr. Bejelly about sweet meat for years and he finally got to taste it last weekend when I recreated it for this recipe.
 I did make one change to my ma’s recipe.
 I added one beet to try to recreate the crazy neon color this stuff usually is.
 I didn’t want to use red food coloring.
 Interestingly enough, the beet gave it some of the color I was looking for but it also pairs really well with it.

-- 1 small beet, peeled and diced into small pieces
+- 1 pieces small beet, I used 1/2 a yellow and red beet, peeled and diced into small

 © 2011-2012, A Girl Worth Saving.
 Feel free to pin my posts but do not repost my full recipe on your blog, Tumblr, or any other website.